Bay Area Moisture Control

 If moisture already damaged things, we deal with that first.
 We remove moldy insulation, treat the area with antimicrobial solutions, and replace any rotted floor joists or subfloor sections.
 Then we install the moisture control system so it doesn’t happen again.

-We’ve seen homeowners spend $30,000-$50,000 on repairs that could have been prevented with a $8,000 encapsulation system installed two years earlier.
+We’ve seen homeowners spend $30,000–$50,000 on structural repairs that could have been completely prevented with an $8,000 encapsulation system installed just two years earlier.

 Frequently Asked Questions